vsch/laravel-translation-manager/readme.md

 <a id="Configuration"></a>
 ## Configuration

 The config file `app/config/packages/laravel-translation-manager/config.php` has comments that provide a description for each option.
-Note that when `admin_enabled` is set to false then translation management is limited to editing existing translations all other operations have to be done through the command line.
+Note that when `admin_enabled` is set to `false` then translation management is limited to editing existing translations all other operations have to be done through the command line.
 Ideally, this option needs to be dynamic based on user privileges so that translators cannot delete translations or administer translations but admins can.
 See [step 8](#step8) above.

-By default the primary locale is en.
+By default the primary locale is `en`.
 The primary locale determines what language is used for the source text for the translate button in the edit pop-up.
-When editing the text for the primary locale a button in the edit pop-up allows to convert the text of the key to a default label (chage - and _ to spaces, capitalize first letter of each word).
+When editing the text for the primary locale a button in the edit pop-up allows you to convert the text of the key to a default value (change . - _ to spaces, capitalize first letter of each word) that way you can generate descent placeholder text to continue development and replace it with more meaningful value later.

 <a id="ModifyingViews"></a>
 ## Modifying the default Views